Administrative Order No. DEQ 8-2020

-The proposed Cleaner Air Oregon Hazard Index rules address provisions of Senate Bill 1541 that allow DEQ to establish more protective health standards for noncancer toxic air contaminants that are expected to cause developmental or other severe human health impacts.
-The proposed rules base the Risk Action Levels, or benchmarks, for existing sources emitting these chemicals on a noncancer Hazard Index value of 3, if the chemical is expected to cause developmental or other severe human health effects.
+The Environmental Quality Commission adopted the Cleaner Air Oregon Hazard Index rules which address provisions of Senate Bill 1541 that allow DEQ to establish more protective health standards for noncancer toxic air contaminants that are expected to cause developmental or other severe human health impacts.
+The adopted rules base the Risk Action Levels, or benchmarks, for existing sources emitting these chemicals on a noncancer Hazard Index value of 3, if the chemical is expected to cause developmental or other severe human health effects.

-DEQ is proposing the following changes to Oregon Administrative Rule (OAR) 340, division 245 that would:
+EQC adopted the following changes to Oregon Administrative Rule (OAR) 340, division 245 that:

 - Provide a calculation for existing facilities to estimate site-specific risk if they emit a mix of noncancer toxic air contaminants that are regulated at both a Risk Action Level of a Hazard Index of 3 and a Hazard Index of 5.

 Parameters and requirements for these proposed rules are set forth in Senate Bill 1541, enacted by the 2018 Oregon Legislature.

 Cleaner Air Oregon Hazard Index 2019 Advisory Committee

 DEQ has appointed an advisory committee to review issues and fiscal impacts related to the proposed rules.